Skip to main content

 Degree and Qualification

-• The Health and Caring Sciences Programme aims to provide high-quality theoretical and practical nursing competence.
-It emphasizes a caring, quality-conscious and professional approach to the practice of nursing.
-The programme leads to a Bachelor’s Degree in Nursing, which qualifies you to work as a nurse in Finland or within the European Union.
 Practical training, which makes up one-third of the programme, is carried out in various healthcare environments each semester and provides both a deep understanding and a broad overview of the different possibilities that a career in nursing offers.
 The practical training can be carried out in Åland or in a Nordic or European country.
-The degree programme lasts 3.5 years and awards the equivalent of 210 ECTS credits.

 Degree

-Students obtain a Bachelor’s Degree in Nursing.
+Students obtain a Bachelor’s Degree in Health Care, and become Registered Nurses.

-• The Hospitality Management Programme educates future tourism and hospitality managers.
+• The Tourism and Leadership Programme educates future tourism and hospitality managers.
 It focuses on three key areas: high-quality practical and theoretical competence, outstanding service, and the potential for self-development.
 As part of the programme, practical training is carried out in different occupational, and preferably international, restaurant and hotel environments.
-The degree programme lasts 3.5 years and awards the equivalent of 210 ECTS credits.

 Degree